INSTITUTE FOR NONPROFIT PRACTICE & NEW SECTOR ALLIANCE ANNOUNCE PROGRAM TRANSFER

 Institute for Nonprofit Practice to Acquire Two New Sector Alliance Programs

 October 26, 2021, Boston – The Institute for Nonprofit Practice (INP), an organization which works to transform the social impact sector to be more effective, equitable, diverse, and connected, and New Sector Alliance (NSA), which works to accelerate social change by strengthening organizations and developing leaders, announced today that two NSA programs, the RISE and Summer Fellowships, have formally transitioned from NSA to move under the management and ownership of INP.
-NSA will continue to operate as a separate 501(c)(3) and build out its Designing Your Success Fellowship and other future-focused programming, under the leadership of NSA Founder, Carly Janson.
+NSA will continue to operate as a separate 501(c)(3) and build out its Designing Your Success Fellowship and other future-focused programming, under the leadership of NSA Founder & Executive Chair, Carly Janson.

 For 15 and 20 years, respectively, INP and NSA have offered a range of programming that equips promising social impact leaders with the skills, tools, resources, and networks they need to advance in their careers and be forces for change in their organizations and communities.